wh5a/uoc/README.md

 ChromeOS uses Ubuntu's [upstart](http://upstart.ubuntu.com/) to handle starting of tasks and services during boot, stopping them during shutdown and supervising them while the system is running.
-Unfortunately ChromeOS seems to have reduced and thus crippled upstart's functionality.
-There's no `/etc/init.d` directory for managing daemons. `sudo initctl list` fails to run.
+Unfortunately ChromeOS seems to have reduced upstart's functionality.
+There's no `/etc/init.d` directory for managing daemons.
 There are many interesting scripts under `/etc/init`.
 For example, we can get a shell by pressing Ctrl-Alt-F2.
 It's actually controlled by `/etc/init/tty2.conf`.
 We can enable Ctrl-Alt-F3 by copying it to `tty3.conf` and replacing `tty2`